Home

 Father: Japhan Ochieng Otieno, birth 1988, fisherman

 Description of the situation: David was born in 2018 as the third born in the family of four children, he has siblings Susan (born 2006), Stacy (born 2015) and Trevor (born 2021).
 His father is a fisherman while the mother is a housewife, taking care of children.
 The income the father gets is little to provide the basic needs in life to the family, net monthly income is 3.200 Ksh (32 EUR).
 The family lives in a three roomed mud house, which is theirs.
 They use solar electricity for lighting, get water from the lake and use firewood/ charcoal for cooking.
 David is healthy and he really loves to play football.
 Due to the little income that the family earns it is hard to meet basic needs and also to pay school fees.
-That is why we decided to put the boy into our program so that he can go to school.
-In 2021 he is attending kindergarten.
-His adoption costs 2.400 CZK/ 100 EUR per school term.
+That is why we decided to put the boy into our program.
+In 2026, he should be attending class 3 at Island of Hope Humanist Primary School.
+He needs a support of 700 CZK/30 EUR/month (8400 CZK/360 EUR/year).

 Section of detailed information provides an overview of how this projects works.
 In case you have already chosen a child from our database, you can also find here all the steps to be taken in order to adopt a child remotely.